akoksal/BERT-Sentiment-Analysis-Turkish/README.md

  And check out this post for detailed explanation and better models with Keras: https://akoksal.com/articles/understand-tweets-better-with-BERT-sentiment-analysis

  ## Dataset
  **Due to license problems in Twitter datasets, I had to remove BOUN Twitter Data and collected tweets with TweetScraper.
-We can only share Tweet IDs for BOUN Twitter Data.
+I can share only Tweet IDs for BOUN Twitter Data.
 [Download](https://drive.google.com/file/d/1jnIoobE2qHDO0FtveWjPIx2KSji35thI/view?usp=sharing)**

- I also shared dummy json data for BOUN Twitter Data and TweetScraper data to make the codes work.
+ I also shared **dummy** json data for BOUN Twitter Data and TweetScraper data in this repo to make the codes work.
 Please, **DO NOT** train your model and analyze with this data as it would fail.

  ## Notebooks
  Notebooks are self-explanatory.
 You can check out PyIstanbul Notebooks folder for 3 different feature extraction techniques.